AI Use Cases/Law Firms

 Realization rate gains require finance and sales alignment on rate card governance

-Reducing partner pricing variance from ±18% to ±6% only holds if the underlying rate cards and blended rates in the system reflect current market positioning.
+The targeted narrowing of partner pricing variance only holds if the underlying rate cards and blended rates in the system reflect current market positioning.
 If rate cards are updated annually or inconsistently across practice groups, the AI's fixed-fee recommendations will be anchored to stale cost assumptions.
 Monthly realization audits comparing AI predictions against actual outcomes are the mechanism that keeps the model calibrated and rate card governance honest.

 Frequently Asked Questions